Why the ELAE?

 What happens if I fail the ELAE?

-Please refer to the 'SL requirements' as well as the Foundations Development Year Instruction Letter (Temel Gelistirme Yili Yonetmeligi) located in the main SU web-site.
+Please refer to the 'SL handbook’ on the SL website as well as the Foundations Development Year Instruction Letter (Temel Geliştirme Yili Yönetmeliği) located in the main SU web-site.

 Please click here for an interactive practice English Language Assessment Exam, and study guidelines on the SL web site.

 What happens if I already have an internationally recognised English language certificate?

 f students can certify that they have passed one of the national and/or international foreign language examinations at a level determined by the university, they will be entitled to begin their undergraduate programs.
 (Read more here)